 - 5. Punch the dough down.

 If making undecorated loaves; shape the dough into 3 equal-size round loaves.

 If making decorated loaves; cut off about one fourth of the dough and set aside.
 Divide the rest of the dough into 2 equal portions, shaping each into a ball.
 Place side by side on a buttered and floured baking sheet, remembering that the loaves will expand during baking.
 Fashion skull and crossbones with the remaining dough by first dividing it into into four portions.
 Roll 2 pieces between your palms into long, narrow strips for crossbones.
 Cut each strip in half and then crisscross 2 strips over each loaf.
 Shape the two remaining pieces into 2 small balls and lightly press them into the loaves above the crossbones, trying to shape them into skulls.
 (If you have difficulty in getting them to stick, make gashes in the loaves with a small, sharp knife and press the balls into the gashes.)
 Cover lightly with a damp towel and let rise in a warm place until doubled in bulk, about 1 hour.

-7. Beat the remaining egg and brush lightly over the loaves and decorations.
+- 7. Beat the remaining egg and brush lightly over the loaves and decorations.
 Bake the bread for about 40 minutes, until the loaves are golden brown and sound hollow when tapped.
 Sprinkle the loaves with sugar and return to the oven for about 1 minute to melt.
-Let cool slightly before showing off the loaves and slicing into them.
+Let cool slightly before showing off the loaves and slicing into.

-Bread for day of the dead recipe © 1995 Zarela Mártinez.
+Day of the Dead Bread Recipe © 1995 Zarela Mártinez.
+Illustration © 1993 Edward Gorey.
 All rights reserved.